 Access control is important for the safety and security of a building’s staff and possessions.
-Access control systems prevent unauthorized personnel from entering a building or room, whilst allowing quick and easy access to authorized personnel holding the correct ID or biometric input data.
+Access control systems prevent unauthorised personnel from entering a building or room, whilst allowing quick and easy access to authorised personnel holding the correct ID or biometric input data.

 Access control is a security system which restricts access to a place or resource to those with permission.
 Physical access control systems limit access to a building or room to authorised personnel only.
 Logical access control limits access to computer networks, files and data.

 Access control is needed to protect the overall safety of a building by preventing unauthorised entry, or to protect sensitive information by restricting access to a network resource.
 Access control security systems, both physical and logical, enhance security.

 Biometric access control is security a method by which a person is identified by their physical attributes, the most popular being fingerprints and iris.
 This allows ease of access without the need of carrying access control pass, and prevents entry into a building by stolen passes.

 Door access control is an access control system which only allows entry to a restrict list of users with permission to enter a building via its doors.

 This secures a premise by preventing unauthorised entry, protecting valuables and personnel in the property.

 The essential process of access control is to only allow access to a selective list of people.
 Physical access control only allows authorised people to enter a premise, and logical access control only allows authorised people to log onto a computer network or view files.

 This depends on the number of doors and the brand.